prajwalvp/Dracula/README.md

 # DRACULA - Determining the Rotation Count of Pulsars
 A pulsar phase connection method

-Code written by Paulo Freire
+Code written by Paulo Freire.

+Paper with description of concepts is now online: https://arxiv.org/abs/1802.07211

 Some minor updates (and these better-than-nothing instructions) by Paulo Freire, based on initial description by Erik Madsen.